5 powerful functionalities MongoDB provides which SQL operations fail to deliver

 Non-relational data

-The structuring of data in SQL is done vertically where one table consists of all the employee details and the others consist of manager details, job type, departments respectively.
+The structuring single collection of data in SQL is done vertically where one table consists of all the employee details and the others consist of manager details, job type, departments respectively.
 This is where No SQL database program is different from SQL database program.

 MongoDB generally works in “Key-Value” (Dictionary) format for all the data.
 Key marks the category i.e. employee name and Value marks the name of the employee “XXXXX” and when Key marks the age, then the Value will be the age of the employee “XXX”, etc. The next Key-Value is allocated for the next categories respectively.